Overview

 Support removal

-Supports are needed to create angled surfaces or overhang features.
-Supports structures are needed to be removed after the part once it is separated from the build plate.
+Supports are required to create angled surfaces or overhang features.
+Support structures are removed after the part is separated from the build plate.
 Support structures are removed by mechanical means since the structures are tightly welded onto the part.
 For smaller parts, pliers and small cutting tools are sufficient to clear the supports.
 For larger parts, CNC milling or turning is used to clear supports along with the surface finish to achieve tolerances according to the application.
 Supports structures are designed in such a way that later can be removed easily by creating breakpoints and space for tool insertion.

 Support removing process.
 Photo credits: Novick